arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 - add the github links to this issue.

-Please specify for each model to be used
+Please specify  the above for each model to be used
-Fill the following for each model that will be used

 Note: relevant model clearances are needed and are the responsibility of the product team to check and obtain necessary approvals with model owners in DCT